Quintor/headless-wordpress-workshop/wordpress/README.md

 Make sure to add your user to the docker group when using linux:
 <https://docs.docker.com/install/linux/linux-postinstall/#manage-docker-as-a-non-root-user>

-##### Create containers
+## Configuration

+Edit the `.env` file to change the default IP address, MySQL root password and WordPress database name.

+## Installation

-Open a terminal and _cd_ to the folder you have the docker-compose.yml and run:
+Open a terminal and `cd` to the folder in which `docker-compose.yml` is saved and run:

 ```sh
 docker-compose up
 ```

-This create 2 new folders beside your docker-compose.yml file.
+This creates two new folders next to your `docker-compose.yml` file.

-- **wp-data** - used to store and restore database dumps
+- `wp-data` – used to store and restore database dumps
-- **wp-app** - the location of your Wordpress application
+- `wp-app` – the location of your WordPress application

-The containers are now build and running.
-You should be able to access the Wordpress installation with the configured IP in the browser address.
+The containers are now built and running.
+You should be able to access the WordPress installation with the configured IP in the browser address.
+By default it is `http://127.0.0.1:8081`.

 For convenience you may add a new entry into your hosts file.

+## Usage

-##### Starting containers
+### Starting containers

 You can start the containers with the up command in daemon mode (by adding **-d** as a param) or by using the start command: